rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 to a daily schedule.

-For example, the following command sets a retention value of `8` on the example server, and the system comtiues to take scheduled images weekly on
+For example, the following command sets a retention value of `8` on the example server, and the system continues to take scheduled images weekly on
 Saturday:

     nova scheduled-images-enable  --day-of-week saturday  myserver  8